 Why Do UV Lights Work?

 Mold and bacteria don’t like ultraviolet light – to them, it’s a killer.
-UV lamps have been proven to minimize the microbial build-up on coils, improving system efficiency and keeping mold and bacteria out of your system.
+UV lamps are proven to minimize the microbial build-up on coils, improving system efficiency and keeping mold and bacteria out of your system.
 All mold in line-of-sight of the UV bulb will be killed, keeping the coil mold-free.

 Numerous health studies have shown that ultraviolet light is very effective against mold, mildew, fungi and viruses, bacteria and spores by breaking down their DNA or RNA.
 UV light has also been shown to play a role in secondary allergy prevention especially where airborne allergens are concerned.